12SHIVANSH-SINGH/currencyConverter/README.md

-# a currency converter app build using react
+A currency converter app build using react
-# Live link -
+Live link -